Last Updated on

 - What did you do to build your email list?

-- What steps are you going to take to increase the amount of subscribers next year?
+- What steps are you going to take to increase the number of subscribers next year?

 For more information on email marketing visit – Ultimate Email Marketing Guide for Selling Art OnlineOne of your biggest assets will be your email list.Click To Tweet